Eel River South Fork below Leggett

 Highway 1 bridge crosses overhead near the town of Leggett.
 With steep banks and no significant beach, access is poor.

 Hazard!
-There is a persistent caved-in bank with downed trees on the right side just before the bridge (2000).
+A persistent caved-in bank with downed trees occurs on the right just before the bridge (2000).

 9

 Take out on the right at Redwood Flat, a large grove of redwoods on a bench just above the river.
-A parking lot is supposed to be available, although it was closed by flooding in 1998.
-There are many other access points downstream; perhaps the best one is where the river approaches highway 101 where a sidestream goes under a concrete bridge.
-Between Redwood Flat and there, you encounter a long and intricate boulder garden, which was my personal favorite rapid on this run (December 1999).
+A parking lot is supposed to be available, although it might be closed by flooding and gated.
+There are other access points downstream.
+We took out where the river approaches highway 101 and a sidestream goes under a concrete bridge.
+In between was a long and intricate boulder garden, which was my personal favorite rapid on this run (December 1999).

 To reach take-out, drive about 4 miles north of Standish Hickey State Park to where the road descends to near the river.
 There is a parking lot near a large stand of redwood trees, called Redwood Flat, part of Smithe Redwoods State Reserve.